![]() |

 “A new enterprise is being developed at Cokeville, Wyo., that bids fair to become an important factor in the industries of the State, says the Engineering and Mining Journal.
 It is the discovery and development of a large deposit of amber onyx.
 The company are now taking out slabs 4x2 feet, but expect to take out much larger slabs in the near future.
 The amber contains all kinds of figures imaginable.
 The company are taking out some very fine-veined white onyx, and also some cream onyx that is very handsome, showing half a dozen different colors and figures when polished.
 The company shipped a carload of finished onyx to be used in the Y.M.C.A. building in Chicago.
 The company expect to make this one of the greatest enterprises in Wyoming.
 The company has its general office at 225 Dearborn street, Chicago, and the officers are Clarence B. White, President; J. M. Van Osdel, Treasurer, and C. R. Van Osdel, Secretary.”

-According to the web site, Swen Parson Hall was open for use in 1952, and Illinois limestone was used in the construction of the exterior.
+According to the web site, Swen Parson Library was open for use in 1952, and Illinois limestone was used in the construction of the exterior.
+Today the building is known as the Swen Parson Hall.

 Limestone from Illinois and Indiana quarries was used in the construction of the seawall perimeter of the filled-in area of the campus which was constructed between 1962 and 1964.
 The filled-in area extended the “eastern edge of the campus 1,000 feet into Lake Michigan.”